nao1215/speaker/README.md

 **The time signal function only work Mac.
 Linux environment being tested.**

 # Platform
 speaker command depends the cron command to implement the time signal function.
 So, Speaker command only work UNIX(include Mac) / Linux platform.
+Does not support Windows.

 # Prerequisite
 ## macOS